-When you’re flying at 40,000 feet on a private jet, the world below isn’t the only thing that changes; your sense of taste and smell does too.
-According to Magellan Jets Sommelier Jesse Rodriguez, “when you taste at elevation, your sense of smell and your sense of taste augments.”
+Flying at 40,000 feet transforms more than the view; it changes how you experience every sip.
+As Magellan Jets Sommelier Jesse Rodriguez explains, “when you taste at elevation, your sense of smell and your sense of taste augments.”

-This subtle shift is why selecting the right wine for your private jet flight matters.
-At altitude, lower cabin humidity and air pressure can dull certain aromas and intensify others.
-Wines that might feel perfectly balanced on the ground can taste muted or overly tannic in the sky.
+This shift is precisely why curating the right wine for your journey matters.
+At altitude, lower cabin humidity and air pressure can mute certain aromas while intensifying others.
+A wine that tastes perfectly balanced on the ground may feel overly tannic or fall flat above the clouds.

 1. Perchance Chardonnay — Beckstoffer Lake Vineyard